KnorpelSenf/link-preview-bot/README.md

 1) Remember to set the webhook at api.telegram.org to your Cloud Function's URL.

 ## I don't understand X and Y isn't working either
-Sorry, I hacked this in (more or less) one afternoon.
+Sorry, I hacked this in under 24 hours and I no longer bother to work on this.
+The bots simply does its job, it's convenient, versatile and stable.
-Contact me on [Telegram](t.me/KnorpelSenf) if you cannot figure it out.
+Contact me on [Telegram](t.me/KnorpelSenf) if there is something about the project that you just cannot figure out on your own.
 I know that there could be better docs.